roberjo/audit-system/project/docs/ci-cd-pipeline.md

 ## Overview

-The Audit System uses a comprehensive CI/CD pipeline that combines GitHub Actions for build and test automation, JFrog Artifactory for artifact management, and Harness for deployment orchestration and security scanning.
+This document explains how code changes are automatically built, tested, and deployed in the Audit System.
+It details the integration of GitHub Actions for continuous integration, JFrog Artifactory for artifact management, and Harness for deployment orchestration.
+The pipeline ensures code quality through automated testing, security scanning, and controlled deployments across development, staging, and production environments.

 ## Environment Configuration